shimspedy/sengov/content/states/washington/tina-orwall/_index.md

 ---
-date: 2024-06-18T11:54:12-05:00
+date: 2025-03-26T11:54:12-05:00
 title: "Tina Orwall"
-seo_title: "contact Representative Tina Orwall"
+seo_title: "contact Senator Tina Orwall"
 subheader:
-     greeting: Contact Representative Tina Orwall
+     greeting: Contact Senator Tina Orwall
-     description: Tina Orwall, born on April 3, 1965, is an American politician affiliated with the Democratic Party.
-She is a member of the Washington House of Representatives, representing District 33-Position 1.
-She assumed office in 2009.
+     description: Tina Orwall is a dedicated member of the Democratic Party, serving in the Washington State Senate.
+Representing the 33rd District, she assumed office on December 10, 2024, and her current term is set to end in January 2029.
+Her commitment to public service and her district has been a hallmark of her career.
-description: Contact Representative Tina Orwall of Washington.
+description: Contact Senator Tina Orwall of Washington.
 Contact information for Tina Orwall includes email address, phone number, and mailing address.
 image: tina-orwall.jpeg
 video:
 url: /states/washington/tina-orwall/